dotnet/designs/accepted/2021/workloads/workload-installation.md

     - NuGet package type should be DotnetPlatform (will this prevent projects / packages from incorrectly taking a dependency on them?)
     - NuGet package ID and version will be exactly the same as the workload pack ID and version
     - If an offline installation cache folder was specified, we'll look for the NuGet package there first before trying to download it
-    - Otherwise, we'll use the NuGet APIs to download the NuGet package to a temporary folder (`%TEMP%/dotnetsdk`)
+    - Otherwise, we'll use the NuGet APIs to download the NuGet package to a temporary folder `<DOTNET ROOT>/metadata/temp/`
   - Determine target folder for NuGet package.
 This depends on the pack type, and can be determined via the workload resolver
   - For Library and Template packs, copy nupkg to target folder
   - For other pack types, copy contents of `data/` folder in .nupkg archive to target folder